| Caranthir had identified forty

 Caranthir.

-was dressed very plainlylike a servant, my lord."
+she was dressed very plainlylike a servant."

 The wife confirmed her husband's story, adding that she had,